LeeBY68/Hier-SLAM/README.md

 ### Replica
 The [Replica dataset](https://github.com/facebookresearch/Replica-Dataset) is a synthetic indoor dataset.
-Our method uses the rendered sequences provided by previous works, including NICE-SLAM and iMAP.
+Our method uses the **same sequences** provided by previous works, including NICE-SLAM and iMAP (Same RGB and depth sequences with the exact same trajectories), to ensure a fair comparison with visual SLAM methods.

-Since these sequences do not include per-frame semantic ground truth, we have rendered and provided semantic annotations for all frames.
+Since these sequences do not generate per-frame semantic ground truth, we have **rendered and generated the semantic ground truth** from the synthetic Replica dataset.

-- To automatically download the Replica RGBD sequences, run the following script:
+- To automatically download the Replica RGBD sequences, run the following script to download the data originally generated via NICE-SLAM:
   ```
   bash bash_scripts/download_replica.sh
   ```
-- Download the corresponding semantic ground truth from the **following link**:
+- Download the corresponding per-frame semantic ground truth we rendered from the **following link**:
 📥  [Replica_Semantic_Tree](https://monashuni-my.sharepoint.com/:f:/g/personal/boying_li_monash_edu/ElSCIy6TCVRIjeL5dMvX7a0BmIXTliIV56JIJr8Ku0mctw?e=RBxLCg)

 - The generated hierarchical tree file `info_semantic_tree.json`, located under the Replica directory.
 The tree is created based on the entire set of semantic classes in the Replica dataset (`info_semantic.json`: provided by official Replica).
 Copy `info_semantic_tree.json` into each sequence folder.